ChrisFayad/SiriusCompany/README.md

 The website was tested on Chrome, Firefox, Microsoft Edge, and Safari.
 Some changes needed to be made to maintain the look for the text.

-The website is fully validated, no errors whatsoever.
-However, The Product.html has one warning (Section lacks heading.
+The website is fully validated through https://validator.w3.org/, no errors whatsoever.
+However, The Product.html has one warning
+(Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections).

+The website is fully validated through https://wave.webaim.org/, no errors whatsoever through all pages.
+However, Products Page has 7 Contrast Errors for the same reason (The validator don't see the text-shadow style as part or the span style).

 The website is responsive and we have four viewport: Mobile, Small Tablet, Large Tablet & Laptop, and Desktop.
 The About Us, Our Team, and Products Page have completely different layout between Mobile & Small Tablet vs. Large Tablet & Laptop, and Desktop.